Braintree's v.zero consists of complementary client and server SDKs:

 A client token is a signed data blob that includes configuration and authorization information required by the Braintree client SDK.
-These should not be reused; a new client token should be generated for each customer request that's sent to Braintree.
+These should not be reused; a new client token should be generated for each request that's sent to Braintree.
 For security, we will revoke client tokens if they are reused excessively within a short time period.

 Your server is responsible for generating the client token, which contains all of the necessary configuration information to set up the client SDKs.
 When your server provides a client token to your client, it authenticates the application to communicate directly to Braintree.

 Your client is responsible for obtaining the client token from your server and initializing the client SDK.
 If this succeeds, the client will generate a payment method nonce.

 The payment method nonce is a string returned by the client SDK to represent a payment method.
 This string is a reference to the customer payment method details that were provided in your payment form and should be sent to your server where it can be used with the server SDKs to create a new transaction request.

 Your server integration doesn't need to know the payment method type (e.g. credit card, PayPal account, Bitcoin) that is represented in the nonce.
 This means that your first v.zero integration should continue to work with few or no code changes when new payment method types are introduced.